swiftlang/swift-evolution/proposals/nnnn-actors.md

 ## Source compatibility

 This proposal is additive, and should not break source compatibility.
-The addition of the `actor` contextual keyword to introduce actor classes is a parser change that does not break existing code, and the other changes are carefully staged so they do not change existing code.
-Only new code that introduces actor classes or actor-isolation attributes will be affected.
+The addition of the `actor` contextual keyword to introduce actors is a parser change that does not break existing code, and the other changes are carefully staged so they do not change existing code.
+Only new code that introduces actors or actor-isolation attributes will be affected.

 ## Effect on ABI stability